Sponsor a Child FAQ

 We’ve developed online forms to help you draft your letters to your sponsored child.
 Go here and complete as much or as little as you’d like.
 We’ll transform your responses into a letter and send it to your sponsored child!

-To ensure protection for both you and the sponsored child, all correspondence must flow through the Child Sponsorship office at the following address:1830 Mountain Road, Suite C Moncton, NB E1G 1A9.
-Please include your child’s ID on the card or letter.
-As a reminder, direct, unmonitored contact with your sponsored childre or their family is discouraged.
+To ensure protection for both you and the sponsored child, all correspondence must flow through our Child Sponsorship team.
+Please include your child’s ID on your letter.
+As a reminder, direct, unmonitored contact with your sponsored child or their family is discouraged.

 If your child speaks a language other than English, your letter will be translated into the child’s primary language.

 What should I write about?